Transverse tori in Engel manifolds: The range and applications of the formal invariants

-\begin{proof} We first make a local model for $\Sigma$: Let $\Delta\in H^1(\Sigma)$, with divisibility $d$, denote the class of the desired tangent framing relative to the canonical framing of $\Sigma$.
-Any convex torus in a tight contact 3-manifold can be converted, by folding and the Flexibility Theorem~\ref{flex}, to one with $2d$ Reeb components with the same sign.
-A neighborhood of its transverse lift in the prolongation can then be diffeomorphically mapped to a neighborhood of $\Sigma$, sending $\Delta_T$ to $\Delta$.
-We can also assume $\W$ in the model maps to a line bundle determining the desired normal framing of $\Sigma$.
-Since the sum of the desired framings respects the spin structure on $M$, we can homotope the formal Engel structure to agree with the Engel structure in the model near $\Sigma$.
-(This works over the 1-skeleton by the definition of spin structures, and extends over the 2-cell since $\pi_2(\SO(4))=0$.)
-By further homotopy, we arrange the other boundary component $\Sigma'$ of $I\times\Sigma$ to be transverse.
-Applying Theorem~\ref{formal} to $\Sigma'$ leaves it transverse but arranges any values of the formal obstructions on $I\times\Sigma$.
-Now $\Sigma'$ has a local model agreeing with the formal Engel structure up to homotopy in the tangent and normal bundles separately, so after homotopy near $\Sigma'$, preserving the splitting of $TM|\Sigma'$, we can assume the formal Engel structure agrees with the local models of both $\Sigma$ and $\Sigma'$.
-By the h-Principle for overtwisted structures given in \cite{PV}, this is globally homotopic to an overtwisted Engel structure, fixing the Engel structures near $\Sigma$ and $\Sigma'$, and all such resulting global structures are homotopic through overtwisted Engel structures, rel a neighborhood of $\Sigma$. \end{proof}
+\begin{proof} By Theorem~\ref{formal}, $F$ extends to a formal transverse isotopy if and only if the obstructions vanish.
+If so, apply Theorem~\ref{unique} to the constant family $\D$ of Engel structures.
+Conversely, the hypothesized homotopy rel $t=0,1$ determines the required formal transverse isotopy. \end{proof}

-\begin{sch} In an overtwisted Engel manifold, any embedding of a collection of tori with trivial normal bundles can be made transverse by a homotopy of the flag through overtwisted Engel structures.
-The induced tangent and normal framings can be chosen arbitrarily, provided that their sum agrees with the ambient spin structure. \end{sch}
+\begin{proof}[Proof of Theorem~\ref{exist}] It suffices to assume $\D$ is overtwisted on $M-\Sigma$: By hypothesis, there is an overtwisted 4-disk in $M$.
+This is isotopic to a 4-ball $B$ disjoint from $\Sigma$.
+Dragging the plane field $\D$ along this isotopy can be interpreted as homotoping $\D$ through overtwisted Engel structures, after which $B$ is the required disjoint overtwisted 4-disk.

-\begin{proof} Homotope the flag as above to agree with a local model near each torus, then further homotope to an overtwisted Engel structure as before.
-This temporarily passes through formal Engel structures, but formally homotopic overtwisted Engel structures are homotopic through overtwisted Engel structures \cite{PV}. \end{proof}
+Next we arrange $\D$ to agree with a suitable local model near each component $\sigma$ of $\Sigma$, by temporarily sacrificing the Engel condition.
+The homotopy $h$ transfers the Engel framing to a tangent and normal framing of $\sigma$.
+Let $d\ge0$ be the divisibility of the corresponding class $\Delta_T(\sigma,h)\in H^1(\sigma)$.
+Any convex torus in a tight contact 3-manifold can be converted, by folding (Section~\ref{Lerp}) and the Flexibility Theorem~\ref{flex}, to one with $2d$ Reeb components with the same sign.
+Its transverse lift (Example~\ref{transLift}) in the prolongation then has $\Delta_T$ with divisibility $d$ (Proposition~\ref{comp}(c)).
+A neighborhood of this lift can be diffeomorphically mapped to a neighborhood of $\sigma$, sending $\Delta_T$ to $\Delta_T(\sigma,h)$.
+We can also control the normal directions so that $\W$ in the model maps to a line bundle determining the normal framing of $\sigma$ induced by $h$.
+Then $h$ generates a homotopy of formal Engel structures, ending with the model Engel structure near $\Sigma$.